AlehKhvasko/KnightFight-v2.0/README.md

 You playing against computer.
  Version 1.0

-Your knight is on a left side of the screen, computer on a right.
-You will see life's of your and his knight, which are splitted between head/body/legs.
-You could choose what part of opponent you want to attack.
-When life of character reaches 0, he dies.
+Your knight is on a left side of the screen, computer is on a right.
+You will see life's of yours and his knight, which are splitted between head/body/legs.
+You could choose what part of opponent you wanna attack.
+When life of the character reaches 0, he dies.
 Also you have count of kills.
-ACcuracy influence on your attack, if its randomly more then 0.7, your attack successful.
-If less you miss.
+Accuracy is important and influences on your attack.If its randomly more then 0.7, your attack successful, if less you miss.

 To do list: